seyfeb/recipe-import-mapping-pipeline/README.md

 - [x] Converting imported data to a standardized format for all input sources
 - [x] Recipe classes based on `schema.org/Recipe` with a subset of properties for demonstration purposes
 - [x] Mapping JSON to `Recipe`, etc. classes
+- [ ] Updating recipe graph objects (currently not part of this prototype)

 ## 🔀 Flow